 Hard boiled eggs are great to meal prep and have on hand for a quick breakfast or lunch.
 I love adding them to garden salads, chicken salad or tuna salads and wraps.

-How to Make Instant Pot Hard Boiled Eggs
+Video of How to Make Instant Pot Hard Boiled Eggs